-Clarissa Teresita L. Asuncion, Filipino, 54, has been a Director and Treasurer of the Club since 17 July 2014.
-She is the Treasurer and a Director of Petrolift Inc. and its subsidiaries: Transoil Corporation, Seatrans Corporation, Oceanlink Tankers Incorporated, Marinelink Tankers Corporation, Translift Ship Management, Inc., Marinelift Shipyard and Repair Inc., and Equasis Logistics Incorporated.
-She is also the Treasurer and a Director of Petrolift Holdings Inc.; President and Director of Leonio Land Holdings, Inc.; Treasurer and Managing Director of LLL Holdings Inc.; and Director of LNL Archipelago Minerals Incorporated; and Vice Chairman, Treasurer and Director of Circle Corporate Inc. She served as Treasurer and Director of Leonio Land Holdings from 2012 to 2015 and of LNL Archipelago Minerals Incorporated from 2012 to 2014.
-She graduated with a degree in Business Administration from the University of the Philippines and finished her Master's in Business Administration from Asian Institute of Management where she graduated with distinction.
+Clarissa Teresita L. Asuncion, Filipino, 55, has been a Director and Treasurer of the Club since 17 July 2014.
+She is the President and Executive Director of Leonio Land Holdings, Inc. and its subsidiaries; She is the Vice Chairman and Treasurer of Leonio Group and Circle Corporate, Inc. She also sits as Board Director in LNL Resources Inc and LNL Archipelago Minerals Incorporated.
+She graduated with a degree in Business Administration from the University of the Philippines and finished her Master's degree in Management from Asian Institute of Management where she graduated with distinction.

-Augusto D. Bengzon, Filipino, 59, has served as Director of the Club since its incorporation.
+Augusto D. Bengzon, Filipino, 60, has served as Director of the Club since its incorporation.
 He is currently the Senior Vice President, Chief Finance Officer, Chief Compliance Officer and Treasurer of ALI.
 His other significant positions include: Chairman of Aprisa Business Process Solutions Inc.; Director & Assistant Treasurer of Ayala Greenfield Development Corp.; Director and Treasurer of ALI Eton Property Development Corp., Amaia Land Corp., Aurora Properties Inc., Ayala Property Management Corp., Bellavita Land Corp., BGNorth Properties Inc., BGSouth Properties Inc., BGWest Properties Inc., Ceci Realty Inc., Philippine Integrated Energy Solutions Inc. and Vesta Property Holdings Inc.; Director of Alabang Commercial Corporation, ALINet.Com Inc., Alviera Country Club Inc., Ayala Land Commercial Reit Inc., Ecozone Power Management Inc., Laguna Technopark Inc., Makati Development Corp., Northgate Hotel Ventures, Inc., Nuevocentro, Inc., Southcrest Hotel Ventures, Inc. and AG Counselors Corporation; Treasurer of Avida Land Corp., Cebu Property Ventures and Development Corp. and Hero Foundation Inc. Prior to joining ALI, he was a Vice President and Credit Officer in Global Relationship Banking at Citibank N.A. where he spent sixteen years in various line management roles covering Treasury, Portfolio Management, Structuring, Debt Syndication and Relationship Management.
 He received his Bachelor of Science degree in Business Management from the Ateneo de Manila University and is a graduate of the Philippine Trust Institute.
 He was granted a full scholarship at the Asian Institute of Management where he received his Master's in Business Management degree.